chenasraf/simple-scaffold/README.md

                                   and {{Name}} inside contents and file names will be replaced accordingly.

+  --config|-c                     Filename to load config from instead of passing
+                                  arguments to CLI or using a Node.js script.
+You may pass a JSON or JS file, with a relative or absolute path.

   --output|-o                     Path to output to.
 If --create-sub-folder is enabled,
                                   the subfolder will be created inside this path.
                                   (default: current dir)